 Cities are alive and continuously are demanding new solutions to become much more liveable.
 Accessibility, mobility and safety in traffic are key aspects of citizens’ daily life in cities.
 In ZICLA, we focus on developing solutions for traffic, mobility, accessibility and the enjoyment of cities, all entirely committed to the circular economy based on making use of waste generated by cities themselves and their associated activities: industries, services, etc. Throughout this internship, students are expected to explore the potentials of reclaimed material coming from post consumed Tetra Pak packaging generated by paper mills after the recovery of the cellulose, and come up with innovative solutions on using them in new pavements to be used in different urban applications.

-The students will take part in the internship up to June 20.
+The students took part in the internship up to June 20.